astronomer/docs/learn/use-case-sharing-code-multiple-projects.md

 ## Shared Python code in Python package in separate project

-In some cases you may have code that needs to be shared across different Airflow deployments, like if you're onboarding multiple teams to the Astronomer platform and each team has their own code repository.
+In some cases, you might have code that needs to be shared across different Airflow deployments.
+For example, if you're onboarding multiple teams to the Astronomer platform and each team has their own code repository.
 This means you can't reuse the code in the `/include` folder, because it resides in a different Git repository.

 To reuse code over multiple projects, you need to store it in a separate Git repository which can be reused by multiple projects.
 The best way to do this is to create your own Python package from the repository you want to be available to multiple projects.
 This takes a bit more work to set up, but enables multiple teams using multiple Git repositories to maintain a single source of code.
 You can see an example Python package in [this repo](https://github.com/astronomer/custom-package-demo).

 The number of options for developing, building, and releasing a Python package are limitless and this guide only provides general guidance.
-See https://docs.python-guide.org/writing/structure and https://packaging.python.org/en/latest/tutorials/packaging-projects for more information on Python packaging.
+See [**Structuring your project**](https://docs.python-guide.org/writing/structure) and [**Packaging Python projects**](https://packaging.python.org/en/latest/tutorials/packaging-projects) for more information on Python packaging.

 Setting up a custom Python package requires roughly the following steps:

-1. First, create a separate Git repository for your shared code.
+1. Create a separate Git repository for your shared code.
 2. Write a `pyproject.toml` file.
 This is a configuration file which contains the build requirements of your Python project.
 You can find an example [here](https://github.com/astronomer/custom-package-demo/blob/main/pyproject.toml).
 3. Create a folder for your code, e.g. `my_company_airflow`.
 4. Create a folder for tests, e.g. `tests`.
 5. Create a CI/CD pipeline to test, build, and release your package.
-You can see an example GitHub Actions workflow [here](https://github.com/astronomer/custom-package-demo/tree/main/.github/workflows).
+You can see an example GitHub Actions workflow in the [custom package demo](https://github.com/astronomer/custom-package-demo/tree/main/.github/workflows).
 6. Ensure your setup works correctly by building and releasing a first version of the package.
 7. Validate the package by installing it in a project via the `requirements.txt` file.

-After completing the above steps, you can now add shared code to the Python package so that other projects can use it.
+After completing the preceding steps, you can now add shared code to the Python package so that other projects can use it.
 The code example must be added in a module in your Python package, for example `my_company_airflow/db.py`:

 ```python
 def query_db(query):